 7. Malahide Castle – an escape from the city

-Malahide Castle is surrounded in a vast parkland estate called the Malahide Demesne Regional Park and dates back to the 12th-century.
+Malahide Castle is surrounded in a vast parkland estate called the Malahide Demesne Regional Park and dates back to the 12th-century and is one of the best castles in Dublin.
 Malahide Castle has a magical feel as its exterior is covered in greenery and it is only nine miles from the capital of Ireland, Dublin, so it can act as a beautiful relaxing escape from the city.

 Address: Malahide, Co.
 Dublin, Ireland